Patiarts/Showcase-Binairo/README.md

 Below I list implemented features and my grade.
 For a more in-depth documentation, see the file /binairo_gui/instructions.txt.
 In total, 100 points were available, and i got 90.
+After that, instructions on how to run this program.

 **Minimum requirements (worth 50 points):**
 - display a game window and binairo grid to player